microsoft/MixedRealityToolkit-Unity/GettingStarted.md

 Open the folder you just cloned in Unity

-Now, inside of Unity ensure you have the Assets folder selected in the project view, and export the package
+Now, inside of Unity ensure you have the Assets folder selected in the project view, and export the package. **IMPORTANT:** Make sure you select the root Assets folder in the Project.
+It contains important .rsp files like csc, gmcs and smcs.

 `Assets -> Export Package…`